DOREEN-GYAMFI/British-Airways_web-scrapping-regression-analysis/README.md

 # British-Airways_web-scrapping-regression-analysis
-this is a British Airways Coruse on Forage.
+This is a British Airways Course on Forage.
 Models cover:
 Web scraping to gain company insights
 Predicting customer buying behaviour